peplau/AI-Content-Profiler/README.md

 To profile an entire content tree, select the root item to be analyzed in Content Editor and click the **Profile Tree** button under the **Analyze** ribbon.
 The content tree will be entirely analyzed, and Profile Cards  assigned accordingly.

-When the process finishes, you can then see the assigned Profile Cards in Content Editor, as also described in [CASE 1](#case-1---profiling-an-individual-page).
+When the process finishes, you can then see the assigned Profile Cards in Content Editor, as seen in [CASE 1](#case-1---profiling-an-individual-page).

 > [!NOTE]
-> When profiling a full Tree, items if they have some Layout (also known as *Page Items*).
-Items without Layout configured will be ignored.
+> When profiling a full Tree, items will only be processed if they have some Layout (also known as *Page Items*).
+Items without Layout configured will be skipped.

 > [!TIP]
-> If after profiling a page you still don't see the Profile Cards assigned, please go throught the same steps as in the [CASE 1](#case-1---profiling-an-individual-page).
+> If after profiling a page you still don't see the Profile Cards assigned to your pages, please go throught the same debugging steps as described in [CASE 1](#case-1---profiling-an-individual-page).

 ### CASE 3 - Automatic profiling triggered via Workflow

+## Frequently Asked Questions (FAQ)

-### How the Tree Settings item is selected
+### Q1 - When profiling a page, how is the Tree Settings item selected?

-If more than one **Tree Settings** item has the **Root** field pointing to items under the same path, the one with path closer to the item being profiled will be used.
+The **Tree Settings** item is selected based on the path of the item being profiled.
+If more than one have the **Root** field pointing to items under the same path, the one with closer path to the profiled item will be used.

-For instance, consider the following **Tree Settings** items:
+For instance, if we have the following **Tree Settings** items:

 - **TreeSettings1**:
   - **Root**: */sitecore/content/Home*
 - **TreeSettings2**:
   - **Root**: */sitecore/content/Home/Products*

-The chosen **Tree Settings** item is determided by the path of the item being profiled:
+The chosen one is determided by the path that is closer to the profiled item:
-1. If the path is */sitecore/content/Home/Products/CDP*, **TreeSettings2** is used (because this path is closer to */sitecore/content/Home/Products* than */sitecore/content/Home*)
+1. If the profiled path is */sitecore/content/Home/Products/CDP*, **TreeSettings2** is used because this path is closer to */sitecore/content/Home/Products* than */sitecore/content/Home*;
-1. If the path is */sitecore/content/Home/ContactUs*, **TreeSettings1** is used (because */sitecore/content/Home* is the only one matching this path)
+1. If the profiled path is */sitecore/content/Home/ContactUs*, **TreeSettings1** is used because */sitecore/content/Home* is the only one matching this path.

+### Q2 - After profiling a page (or an entire tree) I still don't see any Profile Cards assigned, what should I do?

+If after profiling a page you still don't see the Profile Cards assigned to them, verify the following:
+1. That the **Tree Settings** item is correctly configured, including:
+    1. The **Root** field has a path that encompasses the profiled item;
+    1. The **Process Profiles** field points to at least one valid Profile, the Profiles are correctly deployed and have meaningful information that can be used to profile your content.
+1. The profiled item has some valid content, and the content matches the Profile Cards you are expecting to see assigned.
+1. Check the Sitecore CM logs for any errors or warnings that might have occurred during the profiling process.

+### Q3 - What does a Profile need to be relevant and correctly used for profiling?